-In the Chinese case, possible regime shifts since the inauguration of the economic reform attract great attention and therefore stability analysis should be part of the model evaluation.
-I therefore take the analysis one step further by investigating the reliability of the estimates and the robustness of the parameters over time.
+In the Chinese case, possible regime shifts since the inauguration of economic reform attract great attention and therefore stability analysis should be part of the model evaluation.
+We therefore take the analysis one step further by investigating the reliability of estimates and robustness of the parameters over time.
 How has the nature of the NKPC trade-off changed during China's reform period?
 The recursive estimates modelling the parameters of the NKPC as time-varying are given in Figure 3.
 In the estimates the last observation increases by one year with every iteration.
-The results indicate that whereas the estimates of the coefficient lead and lagged inflation are fairly robust, the significance of the output gap is fragile.
+The results indicate that whereas the estimates of coefficients of lead and lagged inflation are fairly robust, the significance of the output gap is fragile.

 Several papers have emphasised the fit of the hybrid NKPC.
 As a collorary, and to gain further insight, a goodness-of-fit evaluation is carried out.
 Figure 4 shows actual inflation vs. fitted inflation from the hybrid NKPC.
-Additionally, Figure 5 shows the scatter plot of actual inflation vs. the Coefficient of Future Inflation ± 2 SE

-Output Gap Coefficient ± 2 SE univariate benchmark specification of a simple random walk.
+Additionally, Figure 5 shows the scatter plot of actual inflation vs. the univariate benchmark specification of a simple random walk.
 Comparing the scatterplots descriptively indicates that the NKPC clearly outperforms the random walk specification.
 Thus, the results provide support for the view that forward-looking behaviour is an important determinant of inflation dynamics.
 This observation is both intriguing and reassuring.
-On the other hand, the graph councels caution.
-There is much about the inflation process that we do not model and the hybrid NKPC leaves room for further variables helping to approximate inflation dynamics empirically.12
+On the other hand, the graph counsels caution.
+There is much about the inflation process that we do not model and the hybrid NKPC leaves room for further variables that might help to approximate inflation dynamics empirically.13